magmide/magmide/README.md

 It isn't good enough for voting machines to be provably secure, the voting system itself must be cryptographically transparent and auditable.
 The [ideal requirements](https://en.wikipedia.org/wiki/End-to-end_auditable_voting_systems) are extremely complex, and would be very difficult to get right without machine checked proofs.

-Voting is sufficiently high stakes that it's extremely important for a voting infrastructure not simply be correct, but be *undeniably* correct.
+Voting is sufficiently high stakes that it's extremely important for a voting infrastructure to not simply be correct, but be *undeniably* correct.
 I imagine it will be much easier to assert the fairness and legitimacy of voting results if all the underlying code is much more than merely audited and tested.

 ## Universally applicable type systems